Rumpunzel/rpg-thingy/rules/talents/maneuver.md

 ### Opportunist

-When invoking an opponent's trait (not only for Maneuver tests), gain **1** additional die.
+When using an opponent's trait or condition, increase its rating by **1** for the test.

 ### Reversal of Fortune

-Once per conflict, may exchange rolls with a willing ally or an opponent rolling at the same time.
+You may spend **1** Favor to exchange rolls with a willing ally or an opponent rolling at the same time.